Save Big on Taxes with Section 179

 Who is Eligible for Section 179?

 Essentially any business that purchases qualifying equipment is eligible, including small and mid-size businesses, as well as larger corporations.
-However, the deduction starts to phase out if the total amount of qualifying equipment purchased exceeds $2.8 million.
+However, the deduction starts to phase out if the total amount of qualifying equipment purchased during the year exceeds $2.9 million, slightly higher than the previous year.

 Reduce Your Taxable Income: Smart Financial Strategies